xXleowXx/gitlab-charts/README.md

 [![pipeline status](https://gitlab.com/gitlab-org/charts/gitlab/badges/master/pipeline.svg)](https://gitlab.com/gitlab-org/charts/gitlab/pipelines)

-# Cloud Native GitLab Helm Chart
+# Cloud Native GitLab Helm Charts

 The `gitlab` chart is the best way to operate GitLab on Kubernetes.
 It contains all the required components to get started, and can scale to large deployments.